Keto Green Bean Casserole

 Remove from heat and sprinkle the crispy onions on top of the dish.

 Return to the oven, without the piece of foil, for 5-10 minutes until the onions are warm and crispy.

 This keto green bean casserole recipe stores very well in the fridge for up to 5 days.

 Tent the dish with plastic wrap or foil.
 Rewarm in a hot oven to give back some crispiness to the onions.

 Green beans are delicious keto-approved vegetables.
-They have slightly more carbs per serving than other keto vegetables but still very low amongst all the vegetables.
+They have slightly more carbs per serving than other keto vegetables but are still very low among all the vegetables.

 This keto green bean casserole serves 10 servings of 7 oz.
 (200 grams) each, which is a large serving perfect as a side to grilled turkey, for example.

 The net carbs per large serving (7oz/200g) are 7.2 g.
 You can halve the serving to 100g (3.4oz) to reduce the carbs per serving to 3.5g if desired.

 Jump to the recipe card for the full nutrition panel.

 Like any holiday recipe, this low-carb green bean casserole involves many steps and a bit of preparation time.